CExA-project/kokkos-kernel-forge/README.md

 ## Extraction

 In order to extract a kernel from a program, you have to:
-1. wrap the functor in the parallel construct call with `cexa::kernel_replayer::replay_functor`
+1. replace the desired `Kokkos::parallel_for` with `cexa::kernel_replayer::parallel_for`,
+   this will allow to save the execution policy and the kernel's data
 2. execute with the `libkkf.so` kokkos tool

 For example, the following program: